dkaulukukui/ST7306_Display_Driver/README.md

-# ST7305 Monochrome Display Driver for Arduino
+# ST7305/6 Monochrome Display Driver for Arduino

-Arduino library for ST7305 monochrome TFT displays using SPI.
-Designed for displays with 300×400 resolution using the ST7305 controller chip.
+Arduino library for ST7305/6 monochrome TFT displays using SPI.
+Designed for displays with 300×400 resolution using the ST7305/6 controller chip.

+Tested with TT420FSN21A(ST7305) and LH420NB-F07(ST7306)

 ## Features